Generalised Information Systems Capture L-Domains: Approximable mappings

-As a consequence of the last two lemmas the functor $\fun{\mathcal{L}}{\mathbf{ISW}}{\mathbf{L}}$ is full and faithful.
-Moreover, by Theorem~\ref{tm-dominsys}, we have that any domain $D$ in $\mathbf{L}$ is isomorphic to $\mathcal{L}(A)$, for some information system $A$ in $\mathbf{ISW}$, namely $\mathcal{I}(D)$.
-With \cite[p.~93, Theorem~1] {macl98} it thus follows that $\mathcal{L}$ is an equivalence.
+As a consequence of the last two lemmas the functor $\fun{\LLL}{\mathbf{ISW}}{\mathbf{L}}$ is full and faithful.
+Moreover, by Theorem~\ref{tm-dominsys}, we have that any domain $D$ in $\mathbf{L}$ is isomorphic to $\LLL(A)$, for some information system $A$ in $\mathbf{ISW}$, namely $\III(D)$.
+With \cite[p.~93, Theorem~1] {macl98} it thus follows that $\LLL$ is an equivalence.

-\begin{theorem} The category $\mathbf{ISW}$ of information systems with witnesses and approximable mappings is equivalent to the category $\mathbf{L}$ of L-domains and Scott continuous functions. \end{theorem}
+\begin{thm} The category $\mathbf{ISW}$ of information systems with witnesses and approximable mappings is equivalent to the category $\mathbf{L}$ of L-domains and Scott continuous functions. \end{thm}

-\begin{corollary} The categories $\mathbf{aISW}$, $\mathbf{bcISW}$ and $\mathbf{abcISW}$, respectively, of information systems with witnesses satisfying Conditions~(\ref{alg}), (\ref{bc}), or both of them, and approximable mappings are equivalent to the categories $\mathbf{aL}$, $\mathbf{BC}$ and $\mathbf{aBC}$ of algebraic L-domain, bc-domains and algebraic bc-domains with Scott continuous functions. \end{corollary}
+\begin{cor} The categories $\mathbf{aISW}$, $\mathbf{bcISW}$ and $\mathbf{abcISW}$, respectively, of information systems with witnesses satisfying Conditions~(\ref{alg}), (\ref{bc}), or both of them, and approximable mappings are equivalent to the categories $\mathbf{aL}$, $\mathbf{BC}$ and $\mathbf{aBC}$ of algebraic L-domain, bc-domains and algebraic bc-domains with Scott continuous functions. \end{cor}